NWalker4483/WaitTime/update.md

 For this problem since we assume that the queues path doesn't change significantly over time.
 I've decided to simplify a queue to a region of regular motion.
 If individuals in a section of the frame tend to move forward and to the right we assume that the queue also follows that path since it holds the greatest influence over the most people in view.

-While it would be useful to track each individuals path throughout the frame using current tools it is difficult to maintain a persons identity detection through the queue.
+While it would be useful to track each individuals path throughout the frame using current tools it is difficult to maintain a persons identity throughout the entire queue.
 Crowded scenes like these are particularly difficult for re-identification algorithms as they contain irregular motion, full/partial occlusions and often people with similar appearances.

 <img src="docs/images/edge.png">